CaptainCrowbar/crow/docs/unicode.md

         size_t& pos);
 ```

-Perform the same operation as `decode_char()` above, but throws an exception
+These perform the same operation as `decode_char()` above, but throw an
-(and does not advance the position) instead of returning an error code on
+exception(without advancing the position) instead of returning an error code
-failure.
-This will throw `std::out_of_range` if the initial position is at or
+on failure.
+They will throw `std::out_of_range` if the initial position is at
-past the end of the string, or `UnicodeError` if invalid UTF encoding is
+or past the end of the string, or `UnicodeError` if invalid UTF encoding is
 encountered.

 ```c++